 Along with these measures, Ayurveda also emphasizes the need to identify and let go of negative emotions that pose obstacles in the normal brain functions.
 Being unable to vent out negativity causes it to accumulate and this leads to depression or anxiety.
 Ayurveda can help you get in touch with your own mental awareness, channelize the energy in the body, balance it and move away from depression towards a positive life.

-If you find yourself feeling unusually low or moody for no obvious reason, do get in touch with us to find out if you have depression and learn how Ayurveda can help.
+If you find yourself feeling unusually low or moody for no obvious reason, do get in touch with us to find out and learn how Ayurveda can help.
 If you have been battling depression or anxiety with medication, your doctor has probably advised you about the need to keep taking it on time as prescribed.
+We do not advocate you stop taking your medication, we do encourage you to explore Ayurveda as a complementary pathway.

 Have a Query?